dangamtechno/DataDash-E-commerce/README.md

 2. Sign up for a new account or log in if you already have one.
 3. Explore the available products in the catalog.
 4. Add items you want to purchase to your shopping cart.
 5. Go to the checkout to complete your order.
 6. Check your order history to review past purchases.

+## Known Issues and Limitations

+- URL Rewriting (User Story 38): Not fully implemented due to time constraints.
+- Admin Discount Management (User Story 40): The UI for managing discounts in the admin panel is not yet complete.

-## Future Development
+## Future Enhancements (Wishlist)

+1. Improved User Interface:
+   - Responsive design for mobile devices.
-- **Enhanced UI/UX:** Continuously improve the website's interface and user experience.
+   - Implement more modern CSS frameworks for a visually appealing and consistent user experience.

+2. Enhanced Search Functionality:
+   - Integrate auto-complete suggestions in the search bar.
+   - Implement advanced filtering options (e.g., by product attributes, price ranges).

+3. Product Recommendations:
+   - Develop a recommendation system that suggests products based on user browsing history or past purchases.

+4. Social Media Integration:
+   - Allow users to share products or their wishlist on social media platforms.

+5. Email Marketing:
+   - Integrate with an email marketing service to send promotional emails and newsletters.

 ## Contributing